Richmond railway station, Melbourne

-Richmond railway station is a commuter and regional railway station on the suburban Alamein, Belgrave, Cranbourne, Frankston, Glen Waverley, Lilydale, Pakenham, and Sandringham lines; and the regional Gippsland line, part of the Melbourne and Victorian railway networks.
-It serves the inner east suburb of Richmond, in Melbourne, Victoria, Australia.
+Richmond station is a railway station operated by Metro Trains Melbourne and V/Line, on the metropolitan Alamein, Belgrave, Frankston, Glen Waverley, Lilydale, and Sandringham lines, and the regional Gippsland line.
+It is part of the Melbourne and Victorian rail networks.
+It serves the inner eastern suburb of Richmond, in Melbourne, Victoria, Australia.

 Richmond station is an elevated premium station and major junction, featuring ten platforms: five island platforms with two faces each.
 It opened on 8 February 1859, with the current station provided in the late 1950s.

 Initially opened as Punt Road, the station was renamed two times.
 The station was renamed to Swan Street on 12 December 1859, then it was given its current name of Richmond on 1 January 1867.

 History

 Richmond station has been relocated and rebuilt four times.
 The first station was at ground level, and opened on 8 February 1859 as Punt Road.
 It closed in the same year, on 12 December.
 On the same day, a new station called Swan Street, also at ground level, opened.
 It was re-named Richmond on 1 January 1867.
 In 1885, an elevated station was opened just north of Swan Street, with six platforms.

 By the 1930s, the station was struggling to cope with patronage.
 The 1940 Ashworth Improvement Plan recommended that it be rebuilt, but funding problems during World War II prevented that from happening.
 The station had also deteriorated to the point that it was condemned by the local council.
 In the 1950s, work began on a replacement, as part of Operation Phoenix, the postwar rebuilding of the Victorian Railways.
 However, it was not until 26 March 1960 that the present station was completed.
 Located slightly west of the previous station, the bridges at each end of the station, across Punt Road and Swan Street, were also rebuilt to accommodate the ten tracks.
 For a time, platforms at both the old and new stations were used, before the original station was closed and demolished.

 In 1973, the flyover for the down Burnley local line was built at the up end of Platforms 9 and 10, with the junction to the east of Platforms 7, 8, 9 and 10 abolished in the same year.

 Richmond station was the filming location for the opening scene of the 1992 Australian film Romper Stomper where it was used as a stand-in for Footscray station.

 In 1994, major re-signalling works occurred between Richmond and South Yarra.
 On 4 December 1996, Richmond was upgraded to a premium station.

 During 2015, the verandahs on all platforms were lengthened and roofs installed over the ramps leading to the pedestrian subway at the up end of the station.
 The additional verandahs filled in the gaps between the existing verandahs, giving passengers coverage against inclement weather and to reduce overcrowding.

-During the 2018/2019 financial year, it was the ninth-busiest station in metropolitan Melbourne, with 4.17 million boardings per year.
+During the 2018-2019 financial year, it was the ninth-busiest station in metropolitan Melbourne, with 4.17 million boardings per year.